m1ndflay3r/zsh_libmisc/man/libmisc/zelfexec.md

+‎
+=

 **zelfexec** - A highly versatile *elfexec* implementation, written in a mixture of C and zsh.

 ‎
 =
-  execute ELF binaries piped to stdin without writing them to disk
+  *execute ELF binaries piped to stdin without writing them to disk*

 ----------------------------------------------------------------------------------